 Hours: Monday through Friday 8:00 a.m. - 5:00 p.m.

 Unless properly parked in a metered or pay-by-plate space, a visitor space, or a space used for the Shops at College Park (the person associated with the vehicle must be a retail customer and conducting business at a College Park retail establishment), any license plate on campus is required to be attached to a valid parking permit.
 Permits allow the authorized holder to park a single vehicle in lots designated by the type of permit issued.

 All permits must be re-issued at the beginning of each academic year.
-Students, faculty, staff, residents, and visitors will not be permitted to register for a parking permit until all outstanding fines are paid in full.
+Students, faculty, staff, residents, and visitors will not be permitted to register for a parking permit until all outstanding fines are either paid in full or in appeal status.

 Holds are placed on student records to insure payment of outstanding fines or fees.
 Outstanding debts may be referred to a third-party collection agency.